-In a way, our arms are always getting the short end of the stick.
-Anytime we stand or walk (which most of us have to do throughout the day), we’re working the lower body.
-So naturally, our legs are a little stronger.
+Our arms seldom get an automatic workout.
+Any time we stand or walk (which most of us have to do throughout the day), we’re working the lower body, so our legs are a little stronger.
 Most of us only use our arms when we type at a computer – and we’re not exactly breaking a sweat.

 1) Start to strong-arm your cardio routine.

-First things first: You’ve got to do cardio to lose arm fat.
-It’s all about choosing the right kind of cardio to do that.
+First things first: You’ve got to do cardio to lose fat anywhere on your body, including your arms.
 We’ve come such a long way in the fitness and wellness industries since the disco days of legwarmers.
-But early aerobics did get one thing right: It incorporated moves into the entire body.
-Cardio on a treadmill, stationary bike or outdoor jog is great, but doesn’t involve much work for the arms
+But early aerobics did get one thing right: It incorporated full body moves into the workout.
+Cardio on a treadmill, stationary bike or outdoor jog is great, but they don’t involve much work for the arms.

 2) Tone up with the triangle.

-The NUMBER ONE EXERCISE that will help you tighten and tone your arms, your new best friend, the triangle pushup.
+The NUMBER ONE EXERCISE that will help you tighten and tone your arms, is the triangle pushup.
 A study at the University of Wisconsin showed that this move is the most effective exercise out there when it comes to toning the jiggly areas of the arms.
 Ready to try it for yourself?
-See video above to get started.
+See the video above to get started.

 3) Find your second skin.

-As we age (especially in that 40-60 year range), we women become increasingly concerned with our arms – not just the tone, but the quality of the skin itself.
-Over time, we begin to lose collagen, causing that area to sag and look “creepy.”
+As time goes by (especially during that 40-60 age range), women become increasingly concerned with our arms – not just the tone, but also the quality of the skin itself.
+Over time, skin begins to lose collagen, causing that area to sag and look “crepey.”
+By the age 40,most women notice the quality of skin has begun to lose its tone and elasticity.
 Sunlight, of course, is a major factor here.

 Remember, toning your arms isn’t just about the appearance of sculpted triceps.
 It’s about giving yourself the strength, the confidence and the freedom to do whatever you want to do, whenever you want to do it.
 Whatever you’re doing, chances are good that you’d like to live life on your terms.
 And, strengthening the upper body is just another way to give yourself a helping hand toward reaching that goal.